hicksy/martinhicks.dev/src/articles/eleventy-and-webc.md

 3. **Plug-ins have a whole bunch of new hooks**

-This is a big upgrade and I think will make intergrating other tools way easier.
+This is a big upgrade and I think will make integrating other tools way easier.

-I think it's backwards compatable.
+I think it's backwards compatible.
 I’m looking forward to playing around with this more.

 4. **WebC components aren’t automatically discoverable within a project by default.**